Bootstrapping the Cross-Validation Estimate: Method

 \section{Method}

-In a very general setup, we use random vector $X$ to denote individual observations, and the observed data consist of $n$ independent identically distributed (i.i.d.) copies of $X$, i.e., $D=\{X_1,\cdots, X_n\}.$ The output of the training procedure is a parameter estimate, which can be a finite dimensional vector or infinite dimensional functions, denoted by $\hat{\psi}(D)$ to emphasize its dependence on observed data $D$ and the fact that it is a random quantity.
-In evaluating the ``performance'' of $\hat{\psi}(D)$ in a new testing set consisting of $m$ i.i.d. observations $\widetilde{D}=\{\widetilde{X}_1, \cdots, \widetilde{X}_m\},$ a summary statistic is calculated as a function of testing data and $\hat{\psi}(D),$ which can be written as

-It is possible to make inference and derive confidence interval on $L\left\{\widetilde{D}, \hat{\psi}(D)\right\}$ by treating $\widetilde{D}$ or both $D$ and $\widetilde{D}$ as random.
-In most applications, however, we only have a single dataset, and the cross-validation procedure is needed in order to objectively evaluate the model performance.
-Specifically, In cross-validation, we randomly divide the observed data $D$ into two non-overlapping parts denoted by $D_{train}$ and $D_{test}$, and calculate $L\left\{D_{test}, \hat{\psi}(D_{train})\right\}.$ In order to reduce the variability of random splits, the aforementioned step is oftentimes repeated many times and the average performance measure is obtained as the final cross-validation estimator of the model performance:
+In a very general setup, we use the random vector $X$ to denote individual observation, and the observed data consist of $n$ i.i.d. copies of $X$, i.e., $D_n=\{X_1,\cdots, X_n\}.$ The output of the training procedure is a parameter estimate, which can be a finite-dimensional vector or infinite-dimensional function, denoted by $\widehat{\psi}(D_n)$ to emphasize its dependence on observed data $D_n$ and the fact that it is a random quantity.
+In evaluating the ``performance'' of $\widehat{\psi}(D_n)$ in a new testing set consisting of $N$ i.i.d. observations $\tilde{D}_N=\{\tilde{X}_1, \cdots, \tilde{X}_N\},$ a summary statistic is calculated as a function of the testing data and $\widehat{\psi}(D_n),$ which can be written as $L\left\{\tilde{D}_N, \widehat{\psi}(D_n)\right\}.$ It is possible to make inferences and derive a confidence interval on this quantity by treating $\tilde{D}_N$ or both $D_n$ and $\tilde{D}_N$ as random.
+However, in most applications, we only have a single dataset, and the cross-validation procedure is needed to objectively evaluate the model performance.
+Specifically, in cross-validation, we randomly divide the observed data $D_n$ into two non-overlapping parts denoted by $D_{train}$ and $D_{test}$, and calculate $L\left\{D_{test}, \widehat{\psi}(D_{train})\right\}.$ In order to reduce the variability of random splits, the aforementioned step is oftentimes repeated many times and the average performance measure is obtained as the final cross-validation estimator of the model performance:

-where $D=D_{train}^b\cup D_{test}^b$ represents the $b$th split.
-The number of replications, $B_{CV}$, needs to be relatively large to reduce the Monte-Carlo variation due to random splits.
+where $D_n=D_{train}^b\cup D_{test}^b$ represents the $b$th split.
+The number of replications, $B_{CV}$, should be relatively large to reduce the Monte Carlo variation due to random splits.
 It is often in the range of several hundreds in practice.
-Note that although we used $Err$ to represent the model performance in consistent with notations used in the literature \cite{bates2021cross}, the performance measure is not necessarily a prediction error.
-It can be other metric with a higher value indicating a good performance as discussed in the following sections.
+Note that although we used $Err$ to represent the model performance in consistency with notations used in the literature \citep{bates2021cross}, the performance measure is not necessarily a prediction error.
+Other metrics such as those discussed in the PEACE trial can also be used.